-- Access a coherent programme of study in equine management underpinned by current research: - Build on acquired scientific principles to develop a knowledge and understanding of the equid in health and welfare and use this knowledge to study horses in the context of present day industry and environment: - Improve on intellectual skills of critical evaluation, analysis and synthesis in order to be able to think constructively and reflectively, and propose sound and reasoned solutions to problems; - Choose from a range of options, while maintaining a coherent programme of study; - Be prepared for successful employment, in particular for employment in the equine industry; - Develop honours degree level transferable skills and be aware of the relevance of those skills to different working environments; - As future workers, meet the challenges of a changing industry with confidence; - Undertake an in depth and sustained piece of work with minimal supervision; - Progress into post graduate study or research: - Have a strong academic and vocational background and be competent in applying relevant techniques to meet the needs of the equine industry.
+- 1. Access a coherent programme of study in agriculture, conservation and sustainable management underpinned by current research; - 2.
+Build on acquired scientific principles to develop a knowledge and understanding of the land management and use this knowledge to study land management in the context of present day industry and environment; - 3.
+Improve on intellectual skills of critical evaluation, analysis and synthesis in order to be able to think constructively and reflectively, and propose sound and reasoned solutions to problems; Choose from a range of options, while maintaining a coherent programme of study: - 4.
+Be prepared for successful employment, in particular for employment in land management industries; - 5.
+Develop transferable skills and be aware of the relevance of those skills to different working environments; - 6.
+As future workers, meet the challenges of a changing industry with confidence; - 7.
+Undertake an in-depth and sustained piece of work with minimal supervision; - 8.
+Progress into post graduate study or research.